westerndigitalcorporation/zonedstorage.io/docs/applications/zonar.md

 In the example above, the extents of "file" are in blockgroups 42 to 62 inclusive.
-Additional information about the individual extents are shown in the extents tab that is opened upon search as seen below.
+Additional information about the individual extents are shown in the extents tab that is opened upon search.

 ## Zonar Networking